 Hydroxychloroquine (Plaquenil)

 Hydroxychloroquine (Plaquenil) is a disease-modifying anti-rheumatic drug (DMARD).
-It can decrease the pain and swelling of arthritis.
-It may prevent joint damage and reduce the risk of long-term disability.
-Hydroxychloroquine is in a class of medications that was first used to prevent and treat malaria.
-Today, it is the standard drug in lupus and can be used to treat rheumatoid arthritis, some symptoms of lupus, childhood arthritis (e.g. juvenile idiopathic arthritis) and other autoimmune diseases.
-It is not clear why hydroxychloroquine is effective at treating autoimmune diseases.
-It is believed that hydroxychloroquine interferes with the communication of cells in the immune system.
+It can decrease the pain and swelling of arthritis which can prevent joint damage leading to long-term disability.
+Hydroxychloroquine is in a class of medications that was first used to prevent and treat malaria but today is the standard drug in lupus.
+It can be used in many other autoimmune diseases.
+It is not fully clear of its mechanism of action, but the current thought is that it interferes with communication in the immune system.

 How to Take It

 Hydroxychloroquine comes in an oral tablet.
 Adult dosing for rheumatic diseases ranges from 200 mg to 400 mg per day (typically 5 mg/kg, maximum 400 mg daily).
 In some cases, higher doses are used.
 It can be taken as a single daily dose or in 2 divided doses if taking more than one tablet.
-It is recommended to be taken with food as some of the gastrointestinal side effects can be alleviated with food and fats, as well such as butter.
+It is recommended to be taken with food as some of the gastrointestinal side effects can be alleviated with food and fats.
 Symptoms can start to improve in one to two months, but it may take up to six months before the full benefits of this medication are experienced.

 Side Effects

 Hydroxychloroquine typically is very well tolerated.
-Serious side effects are rare.
 The most common side effects are nausea and diarrhea, which often improve with time.
-Less common side effects include rash, changes in skin pigment (such as darkening or dark spots), hair changes, and muscle weakness.
+Less common side effects include rash, hair changes, and muscle weakness.
 Rarely, hydroxychloroquine can lead to anemia in some individuals.
 This can happen in individuals with a condition known as G6PD deficiency or porphyria.

 Additional rare reports of changes in the heart rhythm have been reported with the use of hydroxychloroquine, particularly in combination with other medications.
 While monitoring for this risk is not typical in the office setting, it has been indicated in hospitalized and critically ill patients to evaluate for interactions with other medications.